groonga/groonga/doc/source/reference/commands/table_create.rst

 Create large data store table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to store many large keys, your table can't store them.
+If you want to store many large keys, your table may not be able to store them.
 If total key data is larger than 4GiB, you can't store all key data into your table by default.

 You can expand the maximum total key size to 1TiB from 4GiB by ``KEY_LARGE`` flag. ``KEY_LARGE`` flag can be used with only